iamvery/docs/warmup/comments.md

 view.partial(:'comment-form').scope(:comment).bind({})
 ```

-We first render our comment list with the list of comments and subscribe it to
+First we render our comment list with our comments data and then subscribe it to
 future state changes.
-Then we bind an empty object to the comment form, so that
+Next we bind an empty object to the comment form, so that
 Pakyow will setup the form for creating a new comment.
+This might seem odd, but
+wil make more sense in a moment.

-Next, we need to define the restful route for comment creation.
-Add the
+Next, let's define the restful route for comment creation.
+Add the following
-following after the default route definition:
+code after the default route:

 ```ruby
 restful :comment, '/comments' do